WHO IS A LAWYER?

 Defining the client?

-Since Three Rivers No 5, different views have emerged as to whether it is advisable to seek to define who within a client organisation is the “client” for the purposes of privilege.
+Following Three Rivers No 5, different views emerged as to whether it is advisable to seek to define who within a client organisation is the “client” for the purposes of privilege.
 Setting out an exhaustive definition of the “client” seems unlikely to be helpful: if the court is minded to restrict the “client” to a particular group within the client organisation, it may not be swayed by the fact that the “client” had been defined more widely, particularly if that appeared artificial or self-serving.
 On the other hand the court might use such a definition to exclude anyone who did not appear on the list, which leads to obvious risks if others become involved and the definition is not updated (perhaps as people come and go within the client organisation).

 The better approach may be to set out those individuals primarily responsible for instructing the external lawyers, but leave flexibility for the lawyers to act on instructions of others within the organisation as they consider appropriate.
 Even if such flexibility is retained, however, it is best to limit communications with the external lawyers, so far as practicable, to those individuals named in the retainer.
 If it is necessary for significant communications to take place with other individuals within the client organisation, this should be recorded expressly (perhaps in a supplementary engagement letter) to maximise the chance that those individuals would be considered part of the “client” if the court decided to take a restrictive view.